microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroupPermissionGrant.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-Retrieves a list of permission grants that have been consented for this group.
+retrieves a list of permission grants that have been consented for this group.

-## EXAMPLES
+## Examples

 ### Example 1: List existing permission grants for the group